springcomp/optimized-azerty-win-wiki/Creating-a-new-release.md

+## Developing a new release

+The installer package has been replaced with our own implementation, albeit reusing the Windows Installer Custom Actions DLL that ships with MSKLC.
+The installer package is authored using WiX.
+Please, make sure to update the package version according to the detailed instructions at the top of the [product.wxs](https://github.com/springcomp/optimized-azerty-win/blob/master/src/Package_x86/Product.wxs) file.

+## Publishing a new release

 This repository uses [AppVeyor](https://ci.appveyor.com/project/springcomp/optimized-azerty-win) continuous integration to build and package artifacts that must be published on each new release.
 The release and its assets are created automatically with the correct version.

 The release must now be modified to include: